 A chemical peel can be used to treat various skin problems.
 Depending on the issues you're addressing with the procedure, you'll choose a chemical peel in one of three depths:

 - Light chemical peel.
-A light, or superficial, chemical peel removes the outer layer of skin (epidermis).
+A light (superficial) chemical peel removes the outer layer of skin (epidermis).
 It can be used to treat fine wrinkles, acne, uneven skin tone and dryness.
-You might have a light chemical peel as often as once a week for up to six weeks — depending on your desired results.
+You might have a light chemical peel as often as every two to five weeks — depending on your desired results.

 - Medium chemical peel.
 This type of chemical peel removes skin cells from the epidermis and from portions of the upper part of your middle layer of skin (dermis).
 A medium chemical peel can treat wrinkles, acne scars and uneven skin tone.
-You might repeat a medium chemical peel after 12 months to maintain results.
+You might repeat a medium chemical peel after three to nine months to maintain results.